SAP-samples/cap-local-development-workshop/exercises/01/README.md

 <a name="footnote-1"></a>
 ### Footnote 1

-They are already exposed but only in the `AdminService` which is annotated to protect it, with:
+The books are already exposed but only in the `AdminService` which is annotated to protect it, with:

 ```cds
 service AdminService @(requires:'admin') { ... }